NervanaSystems/neon/doc/source/model_zoo.rst

 4. `Facebook bAbI <https://research.facebook.com/researchers/1543934539189348>`__: As set of 20 question & answer tasks, each with 1,000 training examples.

 5. `Flickr8k <http://nlp.cs.illinois.edu/HockenmaierGroup/8k-pictures.html>`__, `COCO <http://mscoco.org/>`__: Images with associated caption (sentences).
 Flickr8k consists of 8,092 images captioned by AmazonTurkers with ~40,000 captions.
-COCO has 328,000 images, each with 5captions.
+COCO has 328,000 images, each with 5 captions.
 The COCO images also come with labeled objects using segmentation algorithms.

 Example scripts
 ~~~~~~~~~~~~~~~